Review: ASUS ZenBook 13 OLED (UX325)

 ASUS ZenBook 13 OLED 01

-If you are looking for a laptop built for digital nomads then you’re in the right place.
-With work locations becoming ever more flexible, having a compact laptop is an essential tool for working at home, at the office or on the move.
+If you are looking for a laptop built for digital nomads, you’re in the right place.
+With work locations becoming ever more flexible, a compact laptop is an essential tool for working at home, at the office, or on the move.

-We are living in an unprecedented time where the concept of working from home has taken the front seat due to the Covid19 pandemic.
-Which is why having a compact device that we can easily move from one place to another like the ZenBook 13 OLED (UX325) is really important today.
+We are living in an unprecedented time when the concept of working from home has taken the front seat due to the COVID-19 pandemic.
+That is why having a compact device that we can easily move from one place to another, like the ZenBook 13 OLED (UX325), is really important today.

-As a digital nomad myself, I’ve spent much of my time working remotely and I always bring my work with me.
-Because of this it is really important to have a device that is as portable, powerful and resilient as you.
+As a digital nomad, I’ve spent much of my time working remotely, and I always bring my work with me.
+Because of this, it is really important to have a device that is as portable, powerful, and resilient as you.

 ASUS ZenBook 13 OLED (UX325) Specs: